Sellyon/cubekatraz/README.md

 7- The lobby

-I needed a whole page to make players confy before a match, so I created the lobby.
+I needed a whole page to make players comfy before a match, so I created the lobby.
 I was inspired by the Twitch HUD, so I made a chat to allow player to communicate between them before a match.
 In the lobby you can see every connected player in the lobby, check their profiles, and see every instances currently played, and join them as a viewer.
 The lobby contain a system to create duos : simply 2 slots that players can fills by clicking "join party" button.
 When 2 players joins a party, the match start after a 5s countdown.

 8- An action/puzzle game